matzegoebel/WRFlux/README.md

 ## Installation

+This repository contains a complete, standalone version of WRF.
+Since it is a fork of WRF, the whole history of WRF's master branch is included as well.
+Thus, you can simply merge your changes with the changes that WRFlux introduced using `git`.

 The post-processing package in the directory `wrflux` can be installed together with its dependencies (xarray, matplotlib, netcdf4, and bottleneck) using `pip` (inside directory `wrflux`):